 What additional online myths should campaigns need to be aware of?

 For less than the cost of a mailing, any local candidate can easily build a complete campaign website!
-Online Candidate sites contain easy-to-update pages, volunteer and donation forms, social networking links and more.
+Online Candidate sites contain easy-to-update pages, built-in volunteer and donation forms, social networking links and much more.